yanntm/InvariantPerformance/README.md

 * TotalTime total runtime in ms as reported by ITS-Tools at end of run; this is measured within the application, hence it does not include JVM startup time.
 Value is 0 for Tina.
 * Time is the total elapsed time as reported by the `time` command converted to milliseconds (or 120 seconds if some error occurred)
 * Mem is the value reported by time in the `maxresident` field, it estimates memory usage in KB.
-* Status is OK if the run finished normally, TO if we timed out, MOVF if there was a memory overflow, ERR if an error was detected
+* Status is OK if the run finished normally, TO if we timed out, MOVF if there was a memory overflow, ERR if an error was detected.
+We add _OF to runs that produced integer overflow.

 The resulting `invar.csv` file is part of this repository.